MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 ---
-title: Deploying sensors on AD FS and AD CS servers | Microsoft Defender for Identity
+title: Configuring sensors for AD FS and AD CS | Microsoft Defender for Identity
 description: Learn how to configure Microsoft Defender for Identity on Active Directory Federation Services (AD FS) ms.date: 01/30/2023 ms.topic: how-to